bbc/psammead/packages/utilities/gel-foundations-styled-components/README.md

 ## Exports

 `/typography` - GEL typography.
-These are based on the gel typography standard which can be found in the [GEL Grid guidelines](https://www.bbc.co.uk/gel/guidelines/typography).
+These are based on the gel typography standard which can be found in the [GEL guidelines](https://www.bbc.co.uk/gel/guidelines/typography).

 ## Contributing